DDriggs00/mavlinkinterface/Documentation/Active/yaw.md

 Relative: yaws the submarine in place by *degrees*  degrees
 Absolute: yaws the submarine to face in the direction *degrees* degrees

-## Arguments:
+## Parameters:
 degrees (integer)
-: An integer for how many degrees to rotate
+> An integer for how many degrees to rotate
-: In absolute mode, this is limited to between 0 and 360.
+> In absolute mode, this is limited to between 0 and 360.

 ## Return Values
 Returns a string.